-Huntington’s disease is an inherited neurodegenerative disorder that’s caused by a mutation in a gene called huntingtin (HTT).
-This gene contains a stretch of DNA that’s composed of repeats of the building blocks C, A, and G (called CAG).
-In Huntington’s patients, these CAG repeats are longer than in healthy individuals.
+Huntington’s disease is an inherited neurodegenerative disorder caused by a mutation in a gene called huntingtin (HTT).
+This gene contains a stretch of DNA that’s composed of repeats of the building blocks (nucleotides) C, A, and G (called CAG).
+In individuals with Huntington’s, these CAG repeats are longer than in healthy individuals.

 A genetic test can determine the number of CAG repeats in the HTT gene.
 Every individual has two copies of each gene, one inherited from the mother and the other from the father.
-Huntington disease patients have an unusually high number of CAG repeats in either of the two HTT gene copies.
+Those with Huntington’s have an unusually high number of CAG repeats in either of the two HTT gene copies.

 A normal HTT gene that is not associated with any risk of developing Huntington’s disease has 26 or fewer CAG repeats.

 An HTT gene with 27 to 35 CAG repeats is called “intermediate.”
 In this case, the individual will not develop Huntington’s disease.
 However, an HTT gene with an intermediate number of CAG repeats is unstable, and the number of repeats might increase as the gene is passed on to the children.
 So, there is a risk that children in the next generation may develop the condition.

 With a number of CAG repeats between 36 and 39, it cannot be predicted with certainty whether the individual will develop Huntington’s disease.
 This result is called “reduced penetrance.”
 Some individuals develop classic Huntington’s disease symptoms, while others live a long life without any symptoms.

 An HTT gene within this range is also unstable, and children might have a higher number of CAG repeats that are clearly in the HTT-positive range.